Code-Institute-Submissions/Lomasney-Motors/README.md

 ---
 ### **_Code_**
 - **W3 Schools:**
-HTML code was taken from WW3 Schools for aligning images next to each other for the services section then edited
+HTML code was taken from WW3 Schools for aligning images next to each other for the services section, then edited.
 - **Stackoverflow:**
-HTML code was taken from StackOverflow to solve an issue with the hamburger menu not closing on clicking a link the navbar was remaining open.
+HTML code was taken from StackOverflow, to solve an issue with the hamburger menu.
+The menu was not closing when a link had been clicked, the navbar was remaining open.
 Code taken from [Orel Eliyahu](https://stackoverflow.com/questions/36405991/bootstrap-toggle-menu-on-one-page-site-does-not-uncollapse-when-clicked)
 HTML code used for radio buttons in modal and edited from [Stack Overflow](https://stackoverflow.com/questions/27870042/bootstrap-input-dialog-with-radio-buttons)
 - **CSS Tricks:**
 CSS code snippet for background image for contact section from [CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/)
 - **Bootstrap:**
-HTML Code for navbar, card deck, carousel slider and contact form were taken from [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/) and edited
+HTML Code for navbar, card deck, carousel slider and contact form were taken from [Bootstrap Documentation](https://getbootstrap.com/docs/4.1/getting-started/introduction/) and edited.
 - **MDBootrap:**
 HTML code for modal dialog box taken from [MDBootstrap](https://mdbootstrap.com/docs/jquery/modals/forms/) and edited.

 ### **_Content_**
-- The text for the 'About Us', 'Meet the Team' and Services section were obtained from Dermot Lomasney, Cillian McCarthy, the owner and employee at Lomasney Motors and some text was added by me from my knowledge of the business and the surrounding area of Midleton.
+- The text for the 'About Us', 'Meet the Team', and Services section were obtained from Dermot Lomasney, Cillian McCarthy, at Lomasney Motors and some text was added by me from my knowledge of the business and the surrounding area of Midleton.
-The testimonials content was taken from the company Facebook review section and also reviews from Google and these were anonymised.
+The testimonials content was taken from the company Facebook review section, and also reviews from Google.
+These were anonymised.

 ### **_Media_**
 - The photos used in this site were obtained from Basil Al-Rawi of [Bazar Productions](https://www.bazarproductions.com/), the photographer of the images taken for the website.

 ## **Resources**
 - Code Institute course content